Shehata-git/Senti-DEPI/docs/roadmap.md

 ~Natural Language Processing (NLP): Apply attention-based NLP models to improve sentiment analysis (e.g., BERT).~
 Note: Done on previous step.

-- [ ] Utilize FastAPI or any similar library to host the model either locally or on a server.
+- [x] Utilize ~FastAPI~ Flask or any similar library to host the model either locally or on a server.

 ## MLOPs, GANs, and Final Presentation
 ~MLOps: Use MLflow to track and manage machine-learning models.~